-Anti-money laundering (AML) requirements of the Bank Secrecy Act (BSA) have marked their prominence in banks and financial organizations since years.
+Anti-money laundering (AML) compliance requirements of the Bank Secrecy Act (BSA) have marked their prominence in banks and financial organizations since years.
 Post-9/11 era, government agencies, including law enforcement as well as regulatory, have put much emphasis on BSA compliance.
 And, such agencies, at local, state and federal levels, are actively taking part in ensuring that financial organizations comply with the BSA.

 On the other hand, financial institutions have also acquired substantial expertise in the procedure of compliance.
 However, there’s always a scope for improvement in order to enhance efficiency, accuracy, and productivity.
-Innovations can be introduced around AML strategies and the financial organizations that adopt such innovations are bound to be ahead in terms of growth, performance and customer relationships.
+Innovations can be introduced around Anti-money laundering strategies and the financial organizations that adopt such innovations are bound to be ahead in terms of growth, performance and customer relationships.

 Here are the latest trends that can be observed in the AML procedures and requirements: